Quansight-Labs/uarray/uarray/README.md

 For that, we provide the `replace_scan`, which returns an iterable of all the replacements.
 This can also be helpful to use to debug infintely replacing forms, because it is lazily evaluted.

-TODO: add `replace_scan` and add original value as output

 ```python
 assert list(uarray.replace_scan(List())) == [List(), Nil()]
 assert list(uarray.replace_scan(b)) == [List(v), Cons(v, List()), Cons(v, Nil())]